GhassanNaja05/ai-playlist-generator/README.md

 GEMINI_API_KEY=your_google_gemini_key

 Both keys can be obtained from their respective providers free of charge.
+To run the code :

+- clone the project onto your computer
+- run `npm install` to install dependencies
+- run `node app.js`

 Screenshots are included to showcase the chatbot’s interface and functionality for those unable to run it locally.

 Comments are included in the code to explain each section in further detail.